A cluttered bedroom is such an energy leak.

 7. Hide Everyday Clutter In Pretty Baskets That Still Feel Stylish

-There will always be random things floating around your bedroom, and you’ll always need a fast way to clear them off surfaces.
-Baskets do both: they stash the mess and still look like décor.
+There will always be random things floating around your bedroom, no matter what you do, and you’ll always need a fast way to clear them off surfaces.

 You should place a large lidded basket near the door for catchall items that need to leave the room, like tote bags or library books.